trumpiter-max/Proactive-cyber-defence/Window-Internal/Network.md

     - Named-pipe server use the `ReadFile` and WriteFile Windows functions to read from and write to the pipe after named-pipe connection is established
     - Named-pipe client: same sever.
 Moreover, useing the Windows CreateFile or CallNamedPipe function
-- A server to impersonate
-a client by using the `ImpersonateNamedPipeClient` function
+- A server to impersonate a client by using the `ImpersonateNamedPipeClient` function
-- Atomic send and receive
-operations through the `TransactNamedPipe API`,
+- Atomic send and receive operations through the `TransactNamedPipe API`

 ![](https://i.ibb.co/njgnywQ/Screenshot-2023-02-21-155720.png)